nebulasio/nebPay.js/doc/NebPay_Introduction.md

 }
 ```

 For browser, if you specified a `listener` as callback function, then it will be called when a result is returned.

+ **Note** Listener function has two parameters `function listener(serialNumber, result)`

-The result information is as follows:
+The result information is as follows.
 ```json
 //transaction error, such as user rejected it
 "Error: Transaction rejected by user